julianeon/psychedlic-eye/README.md

 `git clone https://github.com/julianeon/psychedlic-eye.git`

-Then, assuming you're already in your Downloads directory, cd into the app's directory:
+Then, cd into the app's directory:

 `cd psychedlic-eye`

 Run this command, to install all the ncessary dependencies:

-`yarn install`
+`npm install`

 When that's done, run this command to actually run it:

-`yarn start`
+`npm start`

-Most likely, it'll be at localhost:3000, so go to your browser address bar and type localhost:3000 to load it.
+Go to your browser address bar and type localhost:3000 to see the repeating eyes.

-Then, to make changes and see their effects, cd into the src directory, open App.js, and edit away!

 ## Comments